 The Hawthorne Roots are an Americana/folk/rock band fronted by the marvelously talented singer-songwriter duo Maddie and Emma Kelly.
 After years of running into the Kelly sisters at music festivals and shows, I was invited to be a part of their studio project "On Second Thought."
 Joining me are Nathan Crawford (trumpet) and Tanner Fruit (saxophone).

 Cure for the Common was a rock band based in Bozeman, MT, from 2008-2017.
-I was a recurring guest with them from 2013-2017, along with Tully Olson (trumpet) and Tanner Fruit (saxophone).
+I was a recurring guest with them from 2013-2017.
 This was the first time we started to be called by the nickname "The Horn Stars," and the name stuck.

 Though Cure for the Common is no longer active, they produced a wealth of audio and video content during their 9-year run.
 Perhaps our favorite project was the Legends Lost concert series: a New Year's tribute to some of the celebrated artists who died in the year 2016.
 The Horn Stars were a part of the studio album "The Squeeze" and the live album "Live in Montana: NYE 2014-2015."
 We also performed at the opening of the New Mountain Amphitheater in Asheville, NC, and played three sets at Wakarusa 2015 in Ozark, AR.